mjanowiecki/bulk-blue-jay-docs/docs/workflow/2-fill-out-templates.md

 ### :material-table-column: Column rules

 - Columns can be in any order in the template.
 - Unless required, unused columns do not need to be included in your template.
+However, keeping unused columns will not negatively impact the scripts.
-- Column headings must be spelled exactly as prescripted in the template with the same capitalization.
+- Column headings must be spelled exactly as prescribed in the template with the same capitalization.

+### :material-table-row: Row rules

+- Rows can be in any order in the template.
+- Delete all blank rows before ingest.

 ## Data Types